spacer

 (A) Trustees shall manage the business and affairs of the corporation.
 Each Trustee shall have one vote at meetings of the Board of Trustees.

-(B) The initial number of Trustees of the corporation shall be ten.
-All Trustees need not be residents of the State of South Carolina; however, Trustees must be SCSPE members in good standing.
-Each SCSPE Chapter shall be given the opportunity to nominate a Trustee, as set forth herein.
+(B) The number of Trustees of the corporation shall be nine.
+Trustees must be SCSPE members in good standing.
 The number of Trustees may be increased or decreased by amendments to these Bylaws.

-(F) The residing SCSPE President, the immediate SCSPE Educational Foundation, Inc. Past President and the residing State MATHCOUNTS Coordinator shall be ex officio members of the Board.
+(I) The residing SCSPE President, Educational Foundation Immediate Past President and the residing State MATHCOUNTS Coordinator shall be ex officio members of the Board.
 An ex officio member, unless duly elected as a Trustee by the SCSPE Board of Directors, shall have none of the privileges of a Trustee.

 ARTICLE IV – MEETINGS AND QUORUMS

-(A) An annual meeting of the Board of Trustees shall be held in the first quarter of each fiscal year to elect officers and to carry on such other business as may properly come before the Board.
+(A) An annual meeting of the Board of Trustees shall be held in the fourth quarter of each fiscal year to elect officers, set the budget for the next fiscal year, and to carry on such other business as may properly come before the Board.
 Except for the annual meeting, all other Board meetings may be in the form of electronic conferencing.
 Any officer of the Board of Trustees may call special meetings.

 (B) Notice of meetings of the Board of Trustees stating the place or type, day, and hour of the meeting shall be sent via mail, fax or electronically to each member of the corporation for receipt at least three days prior to the date of the meeting.
 In the case of a special meeting, the purpose(s) for which the meeting is called shall be included in the notice.